avolkov/pyladies-cmd-pyintro/shell_tutorial/0003_directories.md

 ## Listing directory contents

-Windows Explorer shows path to a directory at the top and the contents of the directory in the main window.
+Windows Explorer shows path to a directory at the top of the window and the contents of the directory in the main area.
 To show the same content in shell, use command `dir`.

 At this point we're going to close Command Prompt as Windows Shell was designed to supersede it, having better features such as more shell commands, command auto-completion and generally being a lot less annoying.

-There's an alternative command `ls` or short for *list*, the difference is mostly historical one, `dir` being mostly used by windows predecessor -- [CP/M](http://discordia.org.uk/px4/cpm.html) in the 1970s, and `ls` first used in Unix, but it races its roots to `listf` available on [Massachusetts Institute of Technology's Compatible Time Sharing System](http://www.tldp.org/LDP/LG/issue48/fischer.html) in July 1961.
+There's an alternative command for `dir`, which is `ls` or short for *list*, the difference is mostly historical one, `dir` being mostly used by windows predecessor -- [CP/M](http://discordia.org.uk/px4/cpm.html) in the 1970s, and `ls` first used in Unix, but traces its roots to `listf` available on [Massachusetts Institute of Technology's Compatible Time Sharing System](http://www.tldp.org/LDP/LG/issue48/fischer.html) in July 1961.

 Power Shell supports both commands.

 ## Creating Directories